Login

 At Choppington Primary School we value reading as a fundamental skill that all children need to develop to prepare them for life.
 We place a strong emphasis on reading in school, across the curriculum and at home.

-In the past year, we have introduced the Accelerated Reader scheme into KS1 and KS2 classes.
+We use the Accelerated Reader scheme into KS1 and KS2 classes.
 AR is a reading program that helps teachers support and monitor children’s reading practice.
 Your child picks a book at their own level and reads it at their own pace.
 When finished, your child takes a short online quiz to measure how much of the book they understood.
 There are also activities to consolidate and extend vocabulary.
 Reward systems are in place to celebrate achievement in reading.
-To support this, all children across school are provided with up to 30mins each day to read both independently or in groups.
-We ask that children are given the opportunity to read to an adult or sibling at least 3 times per week at home too.
+In line with the recommendations from the Dfe Reading framework 2023, we place a huge emphasis on children seeing good reading being modelled by our enthusiastic, book loving teachers.
+At the end of each day, children enjoy listening to a good quality text being read to them.
+In addition to this, they also have 15 minutes per day of independent reading of a book of their choice in line with their own interests.
+Alongside this, we also have a whole class reading session each day where children read, discuss and comprehend texts.

 Writing